SofiaTruta/SEI-project02-frontend/README.md

 - Created the main page view, which dynamically accesses information from the database.
 - Added functionality for deleting and editing appointment.

-Here is a code snippet for my Appointment Schema:
+Here is a code snippet for my Appointment Schema, which details referencing between the patient Schema and the professional Schema too, making sure we can trace a connection between them, as well as which options the status can have:

 ```
 const appointmentSchema = new Schema({